Discontinuous Galerkin Library

 Returns

-number of used steps to reach the desired accuracy
+number of function calls to reach the desired accuracy

 Exceptions